Mysterious career changes announced in Alberta and British Columbia

 What could be the only thing from Harper's perspective worse than a Trudeau as prime minister?
 Quite possibly a Tory like Charest as Conservative leader!

 After all, in addition to being the former leader of the Progressive Conservative Party of Canada, Charest is moderate, urbane, comfortably bilingual and as a former (Liberal!)
 Quebec premier fully aware of that unique province's place in Confederation.
-In other words, the antithesis of the modern Western-dominated Canadian Conservative Party.
+In other words, the antithesis of the modern Western-dominated Canadian Conservative party.

 Harper might well be worried the election of an old-style Tory might tear the current party apart -- and even more worried it might not!